laszewsk/canon-r7-ccapi/README.md

   EOS RP,
   PowerShot SX70 HS

 Note that you need to likely update your firmware.
 Firmware update is rather simple on the Canon cameras, you download it, put it on your SD card, select firmware update then wait patiently when done.
 Make sure you have a fully charged battery.
 Do not power down during firmware upgrade.
-Read the canon instructions for this,
+Read the canon instructions for this.

 ## The solution